daniel-bogdoll/ConferenceTemplate/README.md

 # Scientific Writing

 This repository contains tips regarding scientific writing and a LaTeX template for conferences.
 It is synced with an Overleaf project.
-If you publish associated open-source code, provide the BibTeX  in the [README.md](https://github.com/danijar/dreamerv2), provide a [CITATION.ccf](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files) file and link the official code to the [arXiv Code & Data](https://blog.arxiv.org/2020/10/08/new-arxivlabs-feature-provides-instant-access-to-code/) tab
+If you publish associated open-source code, provide the BibTeX  in the [README.md](https://github.com/danijar/dreamerv2), provide a [CITATION.ccf](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files) file and link the official code to the [arXiv Code & Data](https://blog.arxiv.org/2020/10/08/new-arxivlabs-feature-provides-instant-access-to-code/) tab.

 ## Tools